vinayraghu1c/Pizza_sales_analysis_SQL/README.md

 - Writing efficient **SQL queries**.
 - Performing **data analysis** using only SQL (no additional libraries/tools).
 - Structuring unnormalized data into a **relational schema**.
-- Solving real-world business questions using SQL logic.
+- Solving real-world business problems using SQL logic.

 ---